workshubham/RemoteRecruit-iOS/README.md

 - **Job details** — hero, salary card, "About the role", "What you'll do", a company card (size / industry / founded), Share, and an Apply button that becomes "Applied".
-- **States** — every screen handles loading (shimmer skeletons), empty, and error (retry), plus light and dark mode and a short branded splash on launch.
+- **States** — every screen handles loading (shimmer skeletons), empty, and error (retry), plus full light and dark mode.

 ## Getting started